Germán Márquez has best night of season as Rockies beat the Twins to open series - NewsBreak

 MINNEAPOLIS — Germán Márquez needed a night like this.

-The Rockies' pitcher struggled at times, but things still worked out in his favor.
-The defense had his back — with C.J.
-Cron and Connor Joe in particular making stunning plays — and Márquez didn't let things rattle him.
+It still wasn't his best night, he struggled at times, but found the pitch when he needed it.
+The defense had his back, with C.J.
+Cron and Connor Joe in particular making stunning plays, and Márquez didn't let things rattle him.

-Instead, he took a deep breath.
+Instead, Márquez took a deep breath.
 He composed himself.
-And he went on to pitch 7 ⅔ innings, his longest start of the season and lead the Rockies to a 1-0 win over the Twins on Friday in the opener of a three-game series.
+And he went on to pitch 7 ⅔ innings, his longest start of the season, to lead the Rockies to a 1-0 win over the Twins on Friday in the opener of a three-game series.

-Kris Bryant's return to the Rockies delayed as he continues recovery from back strain
+"He was unbelievable," Daniel Bard, who got the four-out save, said.
+"That's what we're used to seeing most of the time from him."

-This was the kind of start Márquez has been seeking, but even three weeks ago a night like this seemed light-years away.
+This was the kind of start Márquez has been seeking, but even three weeks ago a night like this seemed far fetched.
 At that time, he had a 6.71 ERA.
-He had given up at least three runs in all but one start.
-And he had only gotten past the sixth inning once.
+He had given up at least three runs in all but one start, and he had only gotten past the sixth inning once.

-Márquez admitted that he was confused, unsure why his pitches weren't landing where he was aiming.
-He had sacrificed his offseason to stay in Denver and train at altitude all winter.
-Het he wasn't getting any payoff from that decision.
+Márquez admitted that he was confused, unsure why his pitches weren't landing right.
+He had sacrificed his offseason to stay in Denver and train at altitude all winter, yet he wasn't getting any payoff from that decision at the time.

 But then, things started to improve.
-He went seven innings against the Padres in San Diego two weeks ago, giving up just two runs.
+He hit a turning point in San Diego, going seven innings against the Padres in San Diego two weeks ago and allowing up just two runs.
 He then came home, putting together another solid start against the Padres six days ago.

-Friday was another level.
 He showed traces of the pitcher he was at this time last year, when he earned his way to his first All-Star game.
+He was aggressive, his fastball velocity was reaching 97 and 98 MPH.
+That's exactly where he wants it to be — the best version of his fastball is the one he throws down and hard.

+"Germán made a number of really important pitches with the fastball," Black said.
+"I think the ability to use the fastball with movement payed off tonight."

+Márquez allowed a leadoff walk to open the game, but then Cron made a nifty catch to bail out his pitcher.
+Márquez was out of rhythm in the first, but got better as the game went on.
+He would still give up walks to open innings three more times.
+But to his credit, he didn't let it snowball out of control.

 Kris Bryant's return delayed